Shyan1943/p4/README.md

 #### Database Structure
 ##### Entity Relationship Diagram (ERD)
-This ERD  is relevant on this particular domain, consisting of Six Django models (User, Dg, IMDGCode, Review, Program, Purchase).
+This ERD  is relevant on this particular domain, consisting of Six Django models (User, Dg, IMDGCode, Review, Program, Purchase), where build a Django ﬁle structure that is consistent and logical, following the Django conventions
 <img src="static/images/data_erd.png">

 #### Data model